Shikkkari2077/monk_quiz_-_admin/README.md

 This project was bootstrapped with [Monk Quiz & Admin](https://yk5ms.csb.app/).

 ## As user u can Click Enroll Now button for Sign Up
+## NOTE :
+First clone this repository after then run npm install to install all packges required. then run this command "npm run start-dev" to run data server and front end concurrently.

 ## Admin Login Details
 Email - kapil061@monk.in
 Password - CyberCity2077